orffen/basicfantasyrpg/README.md

 # Basic Fantasy RPG for FoundryVTT

 This is the [Basic Fantasy RPG](https://www.basicfantasy.org/) system for FoundryVTT.
-Please also see the [companium compendium module](https://github.com/Stew-rt/basicfantasyrpg-corerules-en), which contains items, spells, monsters etc. for easy use with the system.
+Please also see the [companion compendium module](https://github.com/Stew-rt/basicfantasyrpg-corerules-en), which contains items, spells, monsters etc. for easy use with the system.

 ## Installation